Chart Color Schemes

 Empire Bay is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Empire Bay's population showed lower cultural diversity, with 86.6% born in Australia, 92.3% being citizens, and 95.5% speaking English only at home.
-Christianity was the predominant religion, accounting for 53.2%.
-The most notable overrepresentation was seen in Judaism, comprising 0.4%, compared to Greater Sydney's 0.2%.
+Empire Bay's cultural diversity was found to be below average, with 86.6% of its population born in Australia, 92.3% being citizens, and 95.5% speaking English only at home.
+Christianity was the predominant religion in Empire Bay, comprising 53.2% of the population.
+Notably, Judaism was overrepresented compared to Greater Sydney, making up 0.4% versus 0.2%.

 Frequently Asked Questions - Diversity